LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

 Our motivation is to have the best of both worlds:

-- Concise scriptability of languages like Python and Ruby
+- Concise script-ability of languages like Python and Ruby
 - Static type checking in the small makes it (generally) easy to fix compilation errors

 Emerging *worksheet* model makes it possible to give students many examples that just